 The phrase, fior di latte, taken on its own, translates to flower milk and refers to cow’s milk mozzarella.

-It is, however, essential to note that although fior di latte and mozzarella are used interchangeably with some, they are two different products in how they taste and their method of preparation.
+It is, however, essential to note that although fior di latte and fresh mozzarella are used interchangeably with some, they are two different products in how they taste and their preparation method.

 Fior di latte has a thin, shiny, smooth, milk-white film with Southern Italian heritage.
-When it comes to its taste, it has a slightly acidulous taste with a fibrous structure.
+When it comes to its taste, it has a slightly acidic taste with a fibrous structure.

-On cutting it, fior di latte releases a sort of milky liquid.
+Cutting it, the Fr di latte releases a milky liquid.

 Yes, you heard that right; with the necessary ingredients, you can make this great cheese in the comfort of your kitchen.

 However, it is vital to get some of the details right.